FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Introduction

 \section{Introduction}

 Novel view synthesis for dynamic scenes allows for rendering views of an observed scene from new viewpoints, possibly also at new points in time.
-Recent methods \cite{park2021NerfiesDeformableNeural, pumarola2021DNeRFNeuralRadiance, li2021NeuralSceneFlow, li2023DynIBaRNeuralDynamic} already show impressive rendering qualities.
-Nevertheless, they suffer from long training times and show limitations for fast-changing scenes with sparse observations \cite{gao2022MonocularDynamicView}.
+Recent methods \cite{park2021NerfiesDeformable, pumarola2021DNeRFNeural, li2021NeuralScene, li2023DynIBaRNeural} already show impressive rendering qualities.
+Nevertheless, they suffer from long training times and show limitations for fast-changing scenes with sparse observations \cite{gao2022MonocularDynamic}.
 We assume that these limitations are partially due to the fact that these methods are only optimized per scene without exploiting any prior knowledge.
-Therefore, we present FlowIBR which combines a pre-trained generalizable novel view synthesis method \cite{t2023AttentionAllThat} as a rendering backbone with a per-scene learned scene flow field.
+Therefore, we present FlowIBR which combines a per-scene learned scene flow field with a pre-trained generalizable novel view synthesis method \cite{t2023AttentionAll} as a rendering backbone.

-For static scenes there is already a multitude of generalizable novel view synthesis methods \cite{wang2021IBRNetLearningMultiView, t2023AttentionAllThat, suhail2022GeneralizablePatchBasedNeural, liu2022NeuralRaysOcclusionaware, sajjadi2022SceneRepresentationTransformer} which are trained on multiple different scenes to learn how to aggregate information from prior observations to synthesize novel views.
-Importantly, generalizable methods are trained on multiple scenes and can render novel views of previously unseen scenes \emph{without} any scene-specific training.
-These methods often outperform per-scene optimized methods in terms of rendering quality, training times and demand for dense observation of the scene.
+For static scenes there is already a multitude of generalizable novel view synthesis methods \cite{wang2021IBRNetLearning, t2023AttentionAll, suhail2022GeneralizablePatchBased, liu2022NeuralRays, sajjadi2022SceneRepresentation} which are trained on many different scenes to learn how to aggregate information from observations to synthesize novel views.
+Importantly, generalizable methods can therefore render novel views of previously unseen scenes \emph{without} any scene-specific training.
+These methods often outperform per-scene optimized methods in terms of rendering quality, training times and demand for dense observation of the scene \cite{wang2021IBRNetLearning, liu2022NeuralRays, yu2021PixelNeRFNeural}.
 However, due to the limited availability of datasets of dynamic scenes for training, such generalized methods cannot readily be extended to dynamic scenes.